BlueAndi/RadonUlzer/doc/YAP/README.md

 ### SCRB (D0 = 0x02)

 - Client sends the name of the channel it wants to suscribe to.
-- Server responds with the channel number, DLC, and the channel name of the requested channel, if the channel is found and valid.
-If channel is not found, the response has channel number = 0, DLC = 0, and the channel name.
+- Server responds with the number and the name of the requested channel, if it is found and valid.
+If the channel is not found, the response has channel number = 0.

 ### SCRB_RSP (D0 = 0x03)

 - Server Response to [SCRB](#scrb-d0--0x02).
 - Channel Number on Data Byte 1 (D1).
-- Channel DLC on Data Byte 2 (D2)
 - Channel Name on the following bytes

 ---